GALE: A Functional Graphic Adventure Library and Engine

 My supervisors are Henrik Nilsson and Graham Hutton.

-I am also the founder of Keera Studios(tm), a game programming company that uses Functional Languages to deliver games for Android, iOS and desktop, and apps for mobile platforms.
+I am also the lead software developer at Keera Studios(tm), a game programming company that uses Functional Languages to deliver games for Android, iOS and desktop, and apps for mobile platforms.

 10:30 - 11:30